acgetchell/mundus-atrox/src/journals/sixteenth.md

 1. *CoralKing* shoots 2 darts at the gold creature, doing 12 HP damage.
 2. *Benjamin* tries to detect their weaknesses.
 They have 2 heads so they have great vision, but no weaknesses.
-3. *Tysnera* casts fireball and hits 6 of these creatures for 31 HP each.
+3. *Tysnera* casts Fireball and hits 6 of these creatures for 31 HP each.
 4. *Steve* hides and attacks the copper creature for 16 HP?
-5. *Tasbros* uses wall of fire, level 4, on all of the creatures.
+5. *Tasbros* uses Wall of Fire, level 4, on all of the creatures.
 He does 17 HP damage each.
 6. I casts Thunderous Smite and hit 2 creatures, killing the most damaged one.
 7. *Viker* casts scorpions on the creatures and activates her sheyleighlay.
 8. The creatures attack us and the scorpions.
 This provokes an opportunity of attack from *Viker*, and she absolutely abliterates it.
 I get hit for 7 HP damage.